GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-9.md

 [JLBP-9] Support the minimum Java version of your consumers
 -----------------------------------------------------------

-Imagine library B depends on library A and both work with Java 8.
+Imagine that library B depends on library A and both work with Java 8.
-If library A releases a new version that requires Java 11, library B cannot upgrade unless it also starts requiring Java 11.
+If library A releases a new version that requires Java 11, library B cannot upgrade to the new version of library A unless it also starts requiring Java 11.
-If library B is not able to do that—for instance because it must work in an environment such as App Engine that does not yet support Java 11—it must keep using the older version of library B, missing out on security and bug fixes in the newer version.
+If library B is not able to do that—for instance because it must work in an environment such as App Engine that does not yet support Java 11—it must keep using the older version of library A, missing out on security and bug fixes in the newer version.

-This can also lead to diamond dependency conflicts where no version works for all consumers.
+Thus, libraries should not require a new minimum Java version until actively-maintained dependents already require that version of Java.

-Thus, libraries should wait a reasonable period of time for actively-maintained consumers to advance their minimum version of Java before they advance their own.
 It is rarely possible to wait for all dependents to upgrade.
 Some projects are abandoned or lightly maintained and may never upgrade.

-As an alternative, to support both consumers on the old version of Java and consumers wanting features provided by a newer version of Java, you can continue development in two forks, version N for the older version of Java and version N+1 for the newer version of Java.
+As an alternative, to support both dependents on the old version of Java and dependents wanting features provided by a newer version of Java, you can continue development in two forks, version N for the older version of Java and version N+1 for the newer version of Java.
 Typically in this case, the major version is incremented to distinguish the two versions.